strvcom/android-chat-component/README.md

             this,
             //configuration
             Configuration(
-                chatClient,
+                //ChatClient - provides interactions with the message source of data chatClient,
-                conversationClient,
+                //ConversationClient - provides interactions with the conversation source of data conversationClient,
-                memberClient,
+                //MemberClient - provides information about the current user and other members memberClient,
-                mediaClient,
+                //MediaClient - provides interaction with a storage service mediaClient,
                 //notification configuration - for a complete list of available attributes see //todo link serviceConfig(CHANNEL_ID)